DLinRadiotherapyUMCG/contour-correction-clustering/README.md

 # Contour Alternatives

 Software for generating alternative segmentation contours based on clustering the total discrepancy between two segmentations into spatially and directionally coherent regions.
+This is the first release of the research code.
+For any questions or comments please contact :)

+Email: j.e.van.aalst@umcg.nl | joelle.vanaalst@live.nl

 ## Input layout